gmccreight/mdpg/README.md

 If you really want to force people to type in something long, you can use this option, too.

-## Round-trip Markdown

-The web front end should have round-trip Markdown.
-In other words, you should be able to use Markdown markup, or actually type in the rendered text, and have it update the Markdown.

-## Realtime clan editing

-We're gonna punt on this one for now, I think.
-Too much to think through.

 ## Very flexible tagging